Fujifilm X-T20 vs Nikon Z6

 It is notable that the Z6 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-T20 lacks such a headphone port.

-Both the X-T20 and the Z6 are recent models that are part of the current product line-up.
-The X-T20 replaced the earlier Fujifilm X-T10, while the Z6 does not have a direct predecessor.
+Both the X-T20 and the Z6 have been discontinued, but can regularly be found used on eBay.
+The X-T20 was replaced by the Fujifilm X-T100, while the Z6 was followed by the Nikon Z6 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.